The Airmen's Stories - S/Ldr. F E Rosier

 In 1964 he returned home as Senior Air Staff Officer at Transport Command, moving over in 1966 to Fighter Command as Commander-in-Chief.
 He was its last C-in-C before it was amalgamated with Bomber Command to form Strike Command.

-From 1968 Rosier served on the Permanent Military Deputies Group and then at Allied Forces, Central Europe, Ankara.
-He was promoted to Air Chief Marshal in 1970, and became Deputy Com-mander-in-Chief Allied Forces Central Europe.
+From 1968 Rosier served as the British representative on the Permanent Military Deputies Group at the Central Treaty Organisation in Ankara, Turkey.
+He was promoted to Air Chief Marshal in 1970, and became Deputy Commander-in-Chief, Allied Forces Central Europe in Brunssum in The Netherlands.

 Rosier retired in 1973 and was appointed Military Adviser and Director of the British Aircraft Corporation at Preston.
 He later served on the board of BAC in Saudi Arabia, paving the way for the Al Yamamah arms deal.